Expasito/CSC345FinalProject/readme.md

 # BasicTests()
 - this class performs tests on the splay and BST trees to showcase that they work, and that the access count is perfoming better on splay when applicable

+# PrintTree
+- this class prints a bst or splay tree to the console for easy viewing and testing.
+It can be used to make sure that a tree has the correct strucutre and maintains order

+# testSplayFunction
+- this class tests that the splay function works correctly and keeps the tree in order.